 Morning sickness in the third trimester feels like the same kind of nausea and vomiting you got in the first trimester, except it happens towards the end of your pregnancy - often from around Week 27 or 28.
-Many women question whether morning sickness can come back, but it’s pretty common for a variety of reasons.
+Many women thought their morning sickness had stopped and question whether morning sickness can come back, but it’s pretty common for a variety of reasons.

 It’s important to note that morning sickness in late pregnancy is not the same as Hyperemesis Gravidarium, which is very severe morning sickness and starts in the first trimester and continues through the pregnancy.
 Sometimes it can last until the baby is born.